jamesrathmell/slshistory/README.md

 # Stanford Law School History Project

 ## Overview
+For 100 years, from 1899 to 1998, Stanford Law School published annual bulletins containing key information about the upcoming academic year.
+These bulletins are rich with background on faculty, staff, and students; lists of course offerings (often with descriptions and assigned textbooks); and other administrative miscellanea (e.g. annual tuition, admissions requirements).
+These bulletins paint a picture of one law school as it changed over the years; but they also paint a picture of the changing nature of legal education—and the changing character of those who decided to study law over the years, both as students and academics.

-From 1899 to 1998, Stanford Law School (SLS) published bulletins, which contained key information for students about the upcoming academic year.
-The bulletins are rich with information.
-Unfortunately, it is also very time intensive to extract data from them.
-Research Assistants Sarah Wilson (2013) and James Rathmell (2016, 2019) began investigating the contents of the bulletins and extracting data in an analyzable format for research use.
+In 2009, Professor Hank Greely found a trove of bulletins and set about digitizing them.
+Research Assistants Sarah Wilson (2013) and James Rathmell (2016, 2019) investigated the contents of the bulletins and began extracting data in an analyzable format.

-This readme summarizes the objectives of the project to date; the contents of the associated repository; and the progress that Wilson and Rathmell made on the project through 2019.
-It then
+This readme summarizes the objectives of the project to date, the contents of the associated repository, and the progress that Wilson and Rathmell made on the project through 2019.
+It then proposes future areas for research.

 ## Project Scope